ericjiang97/monplan-challenge-base-2017-3/README.md

 Please make it pretty and user friendly as our project has to be this.

+Please also follow the following commit guidelines to make it pretty: https://seesparkbox.com/foundry/semantic_commit_messages

 # Good Tutorials to Follow
 You can follow some of the tutorials below
 - https://reactjs.org/